-DEPOT STREET SIDEWALK CONNECTION TO TRANSIT
+DEPOT STREET SIDEWALK CONNECTION TO TRANSIT AND REGULATORY SIGNAGE INSTALLATION, SAFETY IMPROVEMENTS IN HALLS CORNER

 The sidewalk on the western side of Depot Street is missing sections.
 The small portion of the existing sidewalk is in poor condition.
 The Halls Corner Brother's Market is a point of interest for community members.
 There is a GATRA bus stop at this location.
 This project will explore the feasibility of installing the missing sidewalk sections.
 Limitations include formalizing the street layout and evaluating public and private collaboration necessary to achieve improvements.
-A desired outcome would possibly include the construction of a five-foot-wide sidewalk on the western side of Depot Street from 5 Depot Street to the Brother's Market parking lot at 64 Depot Street (approximately 730 feet).
-A high-visibility crosswalk with ADA-compliant curb ramps would be constructed on the eastern side of Depot Street for users to navigate across the shopping plaza driveways, improving connectivity and accessibility to transit in Duxbury by providing pedestrian connections to transit stops.
+A desired outcome would possibly include the construction of a five-foot-wide sidewalk with granite curbing on the western side of Depot Street from 5 Depot Street to the Brother's Market parking lot at 64 Depot Street (approximately 730 feet).
+A high-visibility crosswalk with pedestrian curb ramps would be constructed on the eastern side of Depot Street for users to navigate across the shopping plaza driveways, improving connectivity and accessibility to transit in Duxbury by providing pedestrian connections to transit stops.
 Considerations should be made to moving utility poles.